Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Time for the galaxy’s finest killers to talk a little shop.

-“Got some news I know y’won’t be too happy ‘bout,” Daar rumbled, once they were all lounging around and nursing full bellies.
-“I know there’s a certain Alpha y’all want a piece of.”
+"Got some news I know y’won’t be too happy ‘bout," Daar rumbled, once they were all lounging around and nursing full bellies.
+"I know there’s a certain Alpha y’all want a piece of."

 Costello, savoring a beer as he leaned against the wall, made a disgruntled sound.
-“Bastard got away by an *inch* last time.”
+"Bastard got away by an *inch* last time."

-“Yeah, it’s a slippery one.
+"Yeah, it’s a slippery one.
 I been quietly hopin’ ‘fer a shot at it ‘fer a while now, too.
 But there’s strategy there, an’ I can see it.
 Fuckers *want* us payin’ attention. *Too* much attention.
 ‘Cuz really, we got what we came for.
 Ain’t no reason ‘ta keep spendin’ lives no more, now they ain’t got shit ‘ta fight back wit’.
-They ain’t escapin,’ there ain’t no rescue for ‘em in th’ orbits…”
+They ain’t escapin,’ there ain’t no rescue for ‘em in th’ orbits…"

-“Hmm.
-The day’s finally come, has it?”
+"Hmm.
+The day’s finally come, has it?"
 Costello’s tone was resigned.
 Around the room, the others made various nods and sounds of agreement, but there was definitely some reluctance.

-“It’s the right call,” Firth rumbled.
-“Don’t git me wrong.
-Feels like leavin’ unfinished business.”
+"It’s the right call," Firth rumbled.
+"Don’t git me wrong.
+Feels like leavin’ unfinished business."

-“Naw, that’s ego speakin’,” the Great Father rejoined.
-“It weren’t never ‘bout personally servicin’ it, like it were some duel ‘tween worthy opponents or somethin.’
+"Naw, that’s ego speakin’," the Great Father rejoined.
+"It weren’t never ‘bout personally servicin’ it, like it were some duel ‘tween worthy opponents or somethin.’
 It’s jus’ a speedbump, a *thing.* A *smart* thing mebbe, but a thing nonetheless.
-You *exterminate* things.”
+You *exterminate* things."

 There were uncomfortable looks around the room, especially between the humans.

-“Daar,” Costello venture-
+"Daar," Costello venture-

-“I know ‘yer objection.
-Shouldn’t think or speak ‘bout sapients that way, eh?”
+"I know ‘yer objection.
+Shouldn’t think or speak ‘bout sapients that way, eh?"

-“It’s not gone over well in either of our culture’s histories, no.”
+"It’s not gone over well in either of our culture’s histories, no."

-“Sure.
-An’ how many industralized foes did we ever have that *ate* people?”
+"Sure.
+An’ how many industralized foes did we ever have that *ate* people?"

-“We came pretty functionally close,” Costello noted, grimly.
+"We came pretty functionally close," Costello noted, grimly.

-“Yeah, ‘ya did.
+"Yeah, ‘ya did.
 Only mercy to it was ‘yer consideration ‘fer the average German, who prob’ly weren’t down wit’ that bullshit an’ jus’ tryin’ to keep them and theirs alive.
 But what is an average Hunter?
 An angry mouth, nothin’ more.
-Since when has our goal ever been anythin’ but their complete and total obliteration?”
+Since when has our goal ever been anythin’ but their complete and total obliteration?"

 Silence.

-“Essactly.
+"Essactly.
 They ain’t people worth th’ honor of personhood.
-It ain’t even genocide, ‘cuz that implies there’s a culture worth savin’.”
+It ain’t even genocide, ‘cuz that implies there’s a culture worth savin’."

-“The fuckers dinnae even have a sense o’ self, most of ‘em,” Murray agreed.
-“We’ve all seen it.
+"The fuckers dinnae even have a sense o’ self, most of ‘em," Murray agreed.
+"We’ve all seen it.
 Shoot the one next tae them, an’ they don’t even notice.
-May as well be boilin’ a fuckin’ anthill.”
+May as well be boilin’ a fuckin’ anthill."

 Daar nodded at him, then looked back to Costello.
-“Ain’t nothin’ on Hell ‘fer us now.
+"Ain’t nothin’ on Hell ‘fer us now.
 Jus’ a *distraction.* One that claims lives erry day.
-So, now the time’s come.”
+So, now the time’s come."

-“I presume this is all approved strategy and all that.”
+"I presume this is all approved strategy and all that."

-“Ayup.
-Had the big-wig meetin’ jus’ ‘fore I came here.”
+"Ayup.
+Had the big-wig meetin’ jus’ ‘fore I came here."

 Costello shook his head.
-“God, it’s easy to forget who you really are…”
+"God, it’s easy to forget who you really are…"

-“That makes me glad.”
+"That makes me glad."
 Daar stood, releasing Regaari back to *gloriously* cool air and freedom from all his many tons of iron-meat pinning him in place.
-“But yeah.
+"But yeah.
 I’m sure y’all be seein’ relevant orders here shortly.
 Th’ withdrawal’s gonna need force protection, an’ who knows?
 Mebbe you’ll get ‘yer chance.
-I know I’ll be there on th’ last day, wit’ the last group.”
+I know I’ll be there on th’ last day, wit’ the last group."

-“We’ll prepare accordingly.”
+"We’ll prepare accordingly."

-“Good.
-Think tha’ss enough serious talk, don’t you?”
+"Good.
+Think tha’ss enough serious talk, don’t you?"
 Daar chittered, and indicated the table in the next room.
-“I seem ‘ta recall I got a slight winnin’ streak at Ta’Shen…”
+"I seem ‘ta recall I got a slight winnin’ streak at Ta’Shen…"

 There were nods, and those who wanted to play stood up.
 Regaari watched Costello a moment longer though.
 Watched him drain his beer aggressively then visibly decide to treat himself to another one.
 It was clear he was *disappointed.*